Republicans make last-ditch request for Biden to testify as impeachment inquiry winds down

 Republicans launched their early investigations into the president after taking control of the House last year, eager to hold Biden to the high bar of impeachment.
 The House, under a Democratic majority, had twice impeached Republican Donald Trump during his presidency.

-As Trump and Biden face another likely rematch this November, the probe is grinding on drilling into Hunter Biden's often complicated business dealings and troubled personal life, particularly when Joe Biden was vice president or out of public office.
+As Trump and Biden face another likely rematch this November, the probe is grinding on drilling into Hunter Biden's often complicated business dealings and troubled personal life, particularly during the years before Joe Biden became president.

 The committee asserts that the Bidens traded on the family name, an alleged influence-peddling scheme in which Republicans are trying to link a handful of phone calls or dinner meetings between Joe Biden, when he was vice president or out of office, and Hunter Biden and his business associates.